Revised 1999 09 07

 default directory by choosing the showcommand under the Directory

 menu.
-It will be here (in the default directory) that the files you create
+It will be here (in the default directory) that

 will be stored.